 - The recipient opens the transmitted model.

-- For a workshared model, the recipient selects an option in the Transmitted model dialog.
+- For a workshared model, the recipient selects an option in the Transmitted model dialogue.